Kim family (North Korea): Ancestry

-Kim Il-sung was born in Mangyongdae-guyok to Methodist parents.
-His father Kim Hyong-jik was 15 when he married Kang Pan-sok two years his elder.
-Kim Hyong-jik had attended a school founded by Protestant missionaries, which influenced his own family.
-Kim Hyong-jik became a father at the age of 17, and left school to work as a teacher in a nearby school he once attended.
+Kim Il Sung was born in Mangyongdae-guyok to Methodist parents.
+His father Kim Hyong Jik was 15 when he married Kang Pan Sok two years his elder.
+Kim Hyong Jik had attended a school founded by Protestant missionaries, which influenced his own family.
+Kim Hyong Jik became a father at the age of 17, and left school to work as a teacher in a nearby school he once attended.
 He later practiced Chinese herbal medicine as a doctor.
-Kim Hyong-jik protested against Japanese rule, and was arrested several times for his activism.
-He was a founding member of the Korean National Association in 1917, participated in the 1919 March 1st Movement, and fled Korea for Manchuria with his wife and young Kim Il-sung in 1920.
+Kim Hyong Jik protested against Japanese rule and was arrested several times for his activism.
+He was a founding member of the Korean National Association in 1917, participated in the 1919 March First Movement, and fled Korea for Manchuria with his wife and young Kim Il Sung in 1920.
 There is a teacher's college named after him in Pyongyang.

-Kim Hyong-jik's own parents, Kim Bo-hyon and Li Bo-ik, were described as "patriots" by the Editorial Committee of the Short Biography of Kim Il Sung.
+Kim Hyong Jik's own parents, Kim Pohyŏn and Yi Poik, were described as "patriots" by the Editorial Committee of the Short Biography of Kim Il Sung.